Tampa International Airport: Recent history

 During the following decades, the airport was expanded to handle more traffic and additional airlines.
-Airside B closed in 1991 following the demise of Eastern Air Lines.
-In 1996, Airsides C and D were remodeled, and the interiors of both satellites were refurbished.
+In 1987, the terminal received its first major expansion with the opening of Airside F. Airside B closed permanently in 1991 following the demise of Eastern Air Lines.
+Airside A was subsequently built and opened in 1995.
+In 1996, Airsides C and D were temporarily closed and remodeled, and the interiors of both satellites were refurbished.
 During this time, all the airlines from both facilities were housed in Airside E. Upon completion of the renovations, the airlines returned to their original locations, and Airside E was permanently closed.
+Airside E sat dormant for a few years before eventually being demolished, with the current Airside E opening in 2002.
 The Landside Terminal was also remodeled multiple times during the 1980s and 1990s.
+Airside C and the abandoned Airside B were demolished in the mid-2000s, with the current Airside C opening in 2005.
+Airside D, the last original airside, was then closed permanently and was demolished in 2007.
+A new Airside D is currently under construction and is set to open in 2028.

 Both Delta Air Lines and US Airways opened maintenance bases at the airport.
 Both bases closed during the air travel downturn following the attacks of September 11, 2001.
 Alabama-based Pemco World Air Services now occupies the former US Airways hangar performing MRO (maintenance, repair, overhaul) services for the Spirit Airlines and JetBlue A320 fleet.
 On April 1, 2010 a press release announced that a lease agreement was reached to allow Pemco to lease the second hangar formerly used by Delta Air Lines, where they perform Boeing 737 cargo conversions and modifications.

 Phase I of the economy parking garage was completed in November 2005.

 Phase II of the economy garage opened ahead of schedule in November 2005, bringing a total of 5,600 parking spaces.

 On March 7, 2011, federal officials gave TPA the green light to begin charter flights to Cuba as an official entry/exit point.